Care and Feeding

 There are NO shortcuts.

-- Oil: 40wt BradPenn Racing Oil or appropriate Joe Gibbs Racing Oil, 80 psi HOT
+- Oil: 40wt BradPenn Racing Oil 80 psi HOT

 - Fuel: 2 psi Fuel Pressure with 7.74 gph /100 hp

-- Coolant: Soft Water 50/50 with Old style Green Antifreeze and Norosion corrosion inhibitor
+- Coolant: Reverse Osmosis water with Old Style Peak (PKAOB3) Green Antifreeze and Norosion corrosion inhibitor

 - Spark: Check marks for timing belt and ignition.